sondregronas/hass-apps/qdomyos_zwift/README.md

 > May not always be fully up to date with the mainline repo.

 > **Note:** Connecting to Bluetooth accessories (e.g. Zwift Play controllers) appears to be broken at the moment and may
 > not work as expected.
+It's best to use the official app, imo.

 All credits go to [@cagnulein](https://github.com/cagnulein) and the original [qdomyos-zwift](https://github.com/cagnulein/qdomyos-zwift) project.
 This is simply a Dockerfile wrapper to run